Motorcycle Accident Litigation in West Virginia

-In 2016, 5,286 motorcyclists were killed in the U.S. Of those killed, 94 percent were riders and 6 per cent were passengers.
-In 2015, more than 88,000 riders or passengers were injured.
-In West Virginia that same year, there were 29 fatal motorcycle accidents.
+In 2019, 5,014 motorcyclists were killed in the U.S. In West Virginia that same year, there were 28 fatal motorcycle accidents.
 19 of those West Virginians who died were wearing helmets.
+Per vehicle miles traveled, motorcyclists are 29 times more likely to be killed in a fatal accident compared to drivers and passengers of other motor vehicles.

-Motorcyclists are vulnerable to accident injuries no matter how careful the riders might be or how much protective gear they might wear.
+During that same time period, 84,000 people were hurt in motorcycle crashes across the U.S. Motorcyclists are vulnerable to motorcycle accident injuries no matter how careful the riders might be or how much protective gear they might wear.
 They simply do not have the protection of the surrounding padding and metal provided by vehicles.

 - Driver negligence